 Figure 6.
 A. GAM smoothed, bin-size and volume normalized particle numbers across the particle size spectrum, at ETNP Station P2.
 Data are from the only cast that traversed the top 2000m of the water column, collected on January 13 beginning at 06:13.
-Horizontal blue lines indicate the surface and bottom of the ODZ, while the horizontal green line indicates the base of the photic zone.
+Horizontal blue lines indicate the top and bottom of the ODZ, while the horizontal green line indicates the base of the photic zone.
 B. Particle size distribution slope.
-C-D. Estimated biomass of (C) small and (D) large particles, normalized to biomass at the base of the photic zone.
-In these two biomass panels, data from above the base of the photic zone are not shown.Particle number dynamics differ from model expectations
+C-D. Estimated biomass of (C) small (<500 um) and (D) large (>500 um) particles, normalized to biomass at the base of the photic zone.
+In these two biomass panels, data from above the base of the photic zone are not shown.

+At the oxic site, particle size distributions generally steepened with depth, while both small and large particle estimated biomass followed a power law decrease with depth (Figure S10).

+Particle number dynamics differ from model expectations